+The steps are as follows:

-The UPF always first looks up the PFCP session to which a packet belongs.
-The PFCP session is similar to a PDU session.
-Then there are so-called Packet Detection Rules (PDR), which implement traffic identification with respect to different conditions.
+1. The UPF always first looks up the Packet Forwarding Control Protocol (PFCP) session context to which a packet belongs.
+The PFCP session context is an individual PDU session or a standalone PFCP session not tied to any PDU session.

-Figure 5.3.1-1: Packet processing flow in the UP function (Figure 5.2.1-1 from TS 29.244 [26])
+2. Then there are so-called Packet Detection Rules (PDR), which implement traffic detection of the service data flows with respect to different conditions.

+NOTE: A PDR is direction specific.
+Thus, an Uplink (UL) PDR and a Downlink (DL) PDR are needed to detect a bidirectional Service Data Flow.

-Based on the PDR result, the next rules are executed, namely Multi-Access Rule (MAR), Forward Action Rule (FAR), QoS Enforcement Rule (QER), and Usage Reporting Rule (URR).
+3. Based on the PDR result, the next rules are executed, namely Multi-Access Rule (MAR), Forward Action Rule (FAR), QoS Enforcement Rule (QER), and Usage Reporting Rule (URR).

-Only the Forward Action Rule (FAR) is mandatory.
+NOTE: Only the Forward Action Rule (FAR) is mandatory.
 The QoS Enforcement Rule (QER) is only present for QoS Flows.
 The Usage Reporting Rule (URR) is only available when traffic volume measurements (e.g. for charging) are needed.

-The Packet Detection Rule (PDR) is based on Service Data Flow Templates, which contain one or more Service Data Flow (SDF) Filters or an Application Identifiers.
+The Packet Detection Rule (PDR) is based on Service Data Flow Templates, which contain one or more Service Data Flow (SDF) Filters or an Application Identifier.
 An Application Identifier refers to one or more Packet Flow Descriptions (PFDs).

-A Service Data Flow (SDF) Filter contains a single IP Packet filter, i.e. any combination of
+A Service Data Flow (SDF) Filter contains for IP PDU Sessions a single IP Packet filter, i.e. any combination of

 - Source/destination IP address or IPv6 prefix.